worm0x1/F1leX404/README.md

 ---

+## 🚀 API Works on:
+- Telegram
+- Facebook Messenger
+- Instagram
+- Discord
+- Any platform that supports clickable links and embedded previews

+---

 > **⚠️ Warning:** This project is **educational only**.
 Do **not** engage in unauthorized access or use for malicious purposes. **Always obtain explicit consent** before performing any security testing.